Schema markup is the absolute must-have in today’s SEO strategies.

 Using Schema Markup Generator to Implement Semantic Markup

-Before I show you our tool, there is one solution that’s worth mentioning too - Google’s Structured Data Helper.
+Before I show you our structured data generator, there is one solution that’s worth mentioning too — Google’s Structured Data Helper.

 The search engine’s structured markup generator helps create Schema snippets for a variety of data types:

-The only problem with it is that the generator can work with a single page at a time, making the process of implementing Schema across the site quite cumbersome.
+The only problem is that the generator only works with a single page at a time, which makes the process of implementing schema across the site quite cumbersome.

 Our solution takes this much further.